yusuferengerek/download-manager/CODE_OF_CONDUCT.md

 Reporting

-If you experience or witness unacceptable behavior, contact the maintainers at: `maintainer@yusuferengerek.dev` (create an email or replace with preferred contact).
+If you experience or witness unacceptable behavior, contact the maintainers at: `yusuferengerek@hotmail.com`.
 Include details and any relevant context.

 Enforcement

 Maintainers will review reports and may take action including warnings, removal of offending content, or banning repeat offenders.